Spanish Parts of Speech (Part 2)

 Gender of Nouns

-In Part 1, we determined that nouns ending in "-o" were masculine and nouns ending in "-a" were feminine.
-There's a couple of problems with this simple rule: it's not always true and there are numerous nouns which don't end with "-o" or "-a."
+In Part 1, we determined that nouns ending in “-o” were masculine and nouns ending in “-a” were feminine.
+There’s a couple of problems with this simple rule: it’s not always true, and there are numerous nouns which don’t end with “-o” or “-a.”

 Imposters